chainroot/docker-cosmos/osmosis/README.md

-# TerraPatched
+# Osmosis
-Patched and updated Terra Docker image with automated config input.
+Patched and updated Osmosis Docker image with automated config input.

-This repo is meant to make Terra docker image more up to date and more cloud native. multiple changes has been made through this repository:
+This repo is meant to make Osmosis docker image more up to date and more cloud native. multiple changes has been made through this repository:

-- LibwasmVM version has been bumped. (v1.1.1)
+    - LibwasmVM version has been bumped. (v1.1.2)
-- Terra core version has been bumped. (v2.1.4)
+    - Osmosis core version has been bumped. (v15.1.2)
- - Cosmovisor has been added in order to manage Terrad.
+    - Cosmovisor has been added in order to manage Osmosisd.
     - Entrypoint script has been added to start a full node automatically.
     - all config files has been embedded through docker image and they are configurable via environment variables.

-These changes will help you to deploy Terra in a cloud-native environment easier.
+These changes will help you to deploy Osmosis in a cloud-native environment easier.

 ## Entrypoint Script